Orel6505/local_manifests/README.md

         </manifest>

 5. replace everything to remotes&repos you need
-6. upload to forked repo
+6. commit&push the changes to forked repo
-7. done
+7. congragulations! now you can start build your rom!
+I wish you luck